-The initial report, completed in November 2021, examined current conditions and projected future pollutants and carcinogens from CP railway emissions in Pitt Meadows.
+The interim report, completed in November 2021, examined current conditions and projected future pollutants and carcinogens from CP railway emissions in Pitt Meadows.
 This provided key data in relation to air quality standards in Canada and potential human health risks that will be expanded upon in the next part of the study.

 On November 23, 2021 - Envirochem Services Inc., shared their initial analysis of the current and projected diesel emissions from Canadian Pacific’s (CP) railway operations in Pitt Meadows.
 Read the staff report and watch the Council presentation.